What’s happening at Plumpton College?

 Plumpton is investing in state-of-the-art facilities and equipment on its campus to give students access to the latest technological and best practice developments in the land and environment industries.
 It is the largest investment in campus-wide development works since 2012.

-A regional centre of excellence for training, education and skills development for the land and environment sector.
+The agri-food hub is a regional centre of excellence for training, education and skills development for the land and environment sector.
 Built in the heart of the 2500-acre campus near Lewes, it will provide the Agriculture, Food and wider land management industries with up-to-date skills training and support for rural businesses post-Brexit.
 It will be opening Winter 2022.

 The two-storey building will create a network hub for rural businesses for knowledge transfer, training and business improvement.
 It will include: